EB2 Visa Guide: Everything You Need to Know About the EB2 Visa

 The EB2 visa is a green card option available to those with exceptional ability or advanced degrees.
 There are three categories under EB2.
 The EB2-A category is for those who hold advanced degrees.
 The EB2-B category is for those with exceptional ability.
 The EB2-C category is for people for whom their permanent residence it is in the national interest of the United States.

 The EB2 visa is a second preference employment visa.
 This means that 28.6% of total employment-based (EB) visas will be allocated for EB2 visas.
 You should be aware that even with this, there will be more visa applicants than visas available each year.
 Approximately 40,000 EB2 visas will be given each year.
-Additionally, no more than 7% of EB2 visas can go to applicants from one country.
+Additionally, under U.S. immigration law, no more than 7% of the total employment-based immigrant visas in a given year can go to applicants from any one country, which means that if you are a national of a country with many applicants, the wait to receive a visa may be longer.
 This means that if you are a national of a country with many applicants, the wait to receive a visa will be longer.
 There is no advantage to applying for an EB2 visa at a specific time of year.
 EB2 visas are granted each month.
 Therefore, unlike other visas such as the H-1B where you must apply on a specific date, you can apply for an EB2 visa at any time.

 More information about each of these categories, and the EB2 visa overall, will be discussed later in this guide.
 Additionally, my team and I would be happy to answer any other questions about the EB2 visa.